Lazerbeak12345/pixelmanipulator/README.md

 #### row

-The row that elements such as `Rule 90` are getting proccessed at.
+The row that elements such as `Rule 90` used to get proccessed at.

+For backward compatibility this has been kept (for this version), and still functions the same, though wolfram rules no longer require it.

 [bug23]: https://github.com/Lazerbeak12345/pixelmanipulator/issues/23

-> This is actually a symptom of [a bug][bug23].
-A later major version release will have
-> the goal of removing this, and the associated bug.
+> This was actually a symptom of [a bug][bug23].
+A later major version release will have the goal of removing `p.row` entirely as it is now **DEPRECATED**

+> The demo no longer indicates what row is in-use.

 #### elementTypeMap